chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/09-Classes.md

 This code creates a class called `MyClass` with a `createIterator()` generator method.
 The method returns an iterator whose values are hardcoded into the generator.
 Generator methods are useful when you have an object that represents a collection of values and you'd like to iterate over those values easily.
 Arrays, sets, and maps all have multiple generator methods to account for the different ways developers need to interact with their items.

-While generator methods are useful, defining a default iterator for your class is much more helpful if the class represents a collection of values.
-You can define the default iterator for a class by using `Symbol.iterator` to define a generator method, such as:
+While generator methods are useful, defining a default iterator for your class is much more helpful if the class represents a collection of values. <u>You can define the default iterator for a class by using `Symbol.iterator` to define a generator method, such as:</u>

 ```js
 class Collection {